MiroKeimioniemi/digital-fabrication-portfolio/content/page/final-project/index.md

   <br>
   <li value="6">Light animations can be programmed among the last tasks when the lamp is already assembled so that they look as intended.</li>
   <br>
-  <li value="9">Likely need to purchase a 5V power source capable of 9A as I could not find one at the lab.</li>
+  <li value="9">Likely need to purchase a 5V power source capable of 9A as I could not find one at the lab.
+ESP32C3 can be powere on from its 5V pin with a diode but SAMD21 must be considered separately.</li>
   <br>
   <li value="15">3/4D mill a sikablock to produce half an ellipsoid diffuser by vacuum forming 3mm transparent (or white) acrylic already available at the lab.